-What is a good image?
+What makes a good image?
 How do you know you made a good photograph?
-Keep reading to learn more about it.
+Keep reading to learn 5 questions to make a good photograph.

-During a shoot you press the shutter many times, later in the post-processing phase you need to select the “good” ones.
+During a shoot you press the shutter many times, capturing as many images.
+Later, in the post-processing phase you need to select the “good” ones.
 But, what is a good image?
 How do you know which images to use and deliver to your client?

-You have probably asked yourself this question before, that’s why I decided to do a bit of research and look for guidelines to select images.
+You have probably asked yourself this question before.
+That’s why I decided to do a bit of research and look for guidelines to select images.
 It turns out, there are many opinions and criteria to select images!
-On order to make it more accessible, I decided to use five questions to select an image to be processed and delivered.
+On order to make it more accessible, I chose five questions to ask when culling images.
+These questions should help select imagees to be processed and delivered.

 Is there a clear subject in the image?

-If your image displays random clutter in a room, street or landscape, so you can’t pick what is it that you’re trying to show, it’s probably not suitable for delivery.
-On the other hand, if your image displays a clear subject compared to the environment, you have a nice candidate to be delivered.
+If your image displays random clutter in a room, street or landscape, you can’t pick what it is that you’re trying to show.
+In this case, it’s probably not suitable for delivery.
+On the other hand, if your image displays a clear subject relative to the environment, you have a nice candidate to be delivered.

 Is the subject clearly focused?